Moota started life as a World War Two prisoner of war camp in 1942.

 https://www.timesandstar.co.uk/news/17063312.moota-demolition-will-sever-link-with-history/

 Moota was later converted into a turkey farm and then into one of the first motels in Cumbria which closed a few years ago.
+A garden centre occupies part of the site, and more of it is occupied by a holiday park.

 There remain a few buildings from the Prisoner of War camp era in the garden centre which now occupies the site.
 Some of the current garden centre buildings are converted prison huts.
 The picture below shows one such building which has not been altered much externally.